diegoalvis/triviados-flutter/README.md

 This project was inspired by [ResoCoder Flutter TDD Clean Architecture Course](https://resocoder.com/category/tutorials/flutter/tdd-clean-architecture/).

-If this is your first Flutter project:
+If this is your first Flutter project please take a look at this documentation first:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)